-- 9. a) Explain the branches of Meteorology and its applications OR - b) Give a detailed note on Earth's Radiation Balance - 10. a) Define El Nino and explain its events and consequences OR - b) Explain the Weather Forecasting methods - 11. a) Explain the effects classification of Climate ORb) Give an account on Climatic changes through geological time - 12. a) Explain the causes of Climatic change ORb) Give a detailed note on impact of climate change
+- 9. a) Explain the branches of Meteorology and its applications - b) Give a detailed note on Earth's Radiation Balance - 10. a) Define El Nino and explain its events and consequences OR b) Familia the Westley Foregoting methods - b) Explain the Weather Forecasting methods - 11. a) Explain the effects classification of Climate ORb) Give an account on Climatic changes through geological time - 12. a) Explain the causes of Climatic change ORb) Give a detailed note on impact of climate change